Kratom Introduction: Everything You Need to Know About Kratom

 Kratom Leaves

-• Pros and cons of leaves?
-Many users say that kratom tastes bad.
+Drawbacks of kratom leaves?
 Kratom is not a very tasty herb.
-Chewing or making tea can leave a bad taste in the mouth.
 Also, storing fresh leaves is more difficult than storing powder.
 Moreover, for some, it may be more work than capsules.

 Kratom Powder